choe-yujin/backend_basic/README.md

-# Java-Biginner
+# Java-Beginner
-This is the biggining of the Java
+This is the beginning of Java Team Study
-Jake Velog